 You also need to consider how big is your dog going to grow.
-If they choose a larger dog are they going to be able to control him while out for a walk.
+If they choose a larger dog are they going to be able to control him while out for a walk?

 These are all listed breeds and if your teen has decided on a specific breed then you need to prepare for the cost of a bred dog.
 I would say don’t discount the local pound or shelter where so many are euthanized because they never find their forever home.
 The selection is more limited but they aren’t any less adorable.

-This could also play a part in the overall maintenance or care of your teens new dog.
+This could also play a part in the overall maintenance or care of your teen’s new dog.
 If they know that they have ‘saved’ it the dog may become more loved.
 Ultimately the choice needs to be your teens.
 If they really wanted Dog A and you insist on Dog B well then you could be back to the ‘I never wanted that dog!’
 It’s a case of gentle manipulation.
-Try and guide your teen to the appropriate sized dog if nothing else.
+Try and guide your teen to the appropriately sized dog if nothing else.

 Owning a dog is a huge responsibility.
-This is a fantastic way for your 13 year old to gain some maturity.
+This is a fantastic way for your 13-year-old to gain some maturity.